DavidPetrasek/stimulus-modal-window/README.md

 CSS selector of element/s which opens the window
 ### clickOutsideIgnore : Array
 CSS selector/s of clicked element/s outside current window, which will not close the window
-### addCloser : Boolean
-Whether to add a close button

 ###
 ###